pjammu/Suicide-rates/README.md

 There are several self-contained notebooks in this repository.
 Each of these notebooks explore a separate topic related to the suicide rates dataset.
 Conclusion and exploration of these topics is explained within the main report titled Global_suicide_trends.docx. <b>master.csv</b> is the main data source file for the suicide rates, which was downloaded from Kaggle. average_country_temperature.csv and country_codes.csv are used for analyzing how weather data affects suicide rates.

+All of the notebooks and data has been stored within the notebooks_and_data folder.